BNDDO-Scripts/BNDDO_Mining/README.md

 - NO MINIGAME (if you want one you can add one)
 - No need to equip pickaxe, just have in your inventory.
 This eliminates the walking animation (I hope)

+# Dependencies
+- VORP
+- VORP Progressbar (you can use any progress bar, just need to modify client at line 166)
+- Polyzone - I used Outsiders Polyzone but you can you can test with other versions [https://github.com/outsider31000/PolyZone](Outsider Polyzone)

 # Installation
 - Copy files to resources folder
 - Define mine zones using Polyzone (gaptooth included and rathskeller *requires spooni MLO*)